Skip to main content

 Do not use a wildcard (*) for public chatbots that handle sensitive data or trigger backend actions.
 Always restrict origins to the specific domains you control.

-Data capture forms let you collect structured information from visitors during a chat session — for example, a name and email address before the conversation starts, or a support ticket category mid-conversation.
+Data capture forms collect structured information from visitors during a chat session — for example, a name and email before the conversation starts, or a support ticket category mid-conversation.

 1